Part 5. Protein structure annotation settings

 sequence identity ≥ 70%) is found to one or

-more domains, they are mapped to the queried structure
+more domains, they are mapped to the query structure

 using distinct colors for each domain.
-The same structure
+Below is the

 |